YoJimbo0321/Notes/PC/Audio, Streaming, ETC.md

 - Control Panel > Sound > Recording > Microphone > Properties > Levels > Increase microphone gain
 - Increasing your gain at the source is the best way to boost your mic volume, but you should only boost the gain up to a point before it begins to significantly amplify background noise.
-- After setting this baseline gain level, you can further boost it in software (ex. applying a Gain filter in OBS)
+- After setting this baseline gain level, you can further boost it in software (ex. applying Gain in OBS)

 # VoiceMeeter Banana